syncanimation/syncanimation/README.md

 ### Linux / Ubuntu

+The environment setup of this project follows the installation process of [SyncTalk](https://github.com/ZiqiaoPeng/SyncTalk).
 Below is the recommended installation process on Ubuntu (tested on Ubuntu 20.04 with PyTorch 1.12.1 + CUDA 11.3):

 ```bash
 git clone https://github.com/syncanimation/syncanimation.git